5 Of The Best London Museums For Kids

 Here’s one of our favourite museums, the London Transport Museum

-- London Transport Museum: This museum which explores the stories of London’s transport systems over the last 200 years is just fantastic for kiddies and adults alike.
-The All Aboard Zone for 0-7 year olds is so good, children can sail on the Thames Nipper, become a busker and climb into various miniature vehicles and with the café conveniently located next to it you may even get a hot cuppa.
+This museum which explores the stories of London’s transport systems over the last 200 years is just fantastic for kid and adults alike.
+The All Aboard Zone for 0-7 year olds is great.
+Children can sail on the Thames Nipper, become a busker and climb into various miniature vehicles.
+With the café conveniently located next to it you may even get a hot cuppa.
 Another highlight is the shiny red double-decker buses where you can clamber into the driver’s seat and imagine you are on route to Blackwall.
 There are so many buttons, handles and simulators for the little ones to engage with and the facilities for families are top notch.

 Read about The London Transport Museum

-- The Horniman Museum: Well, this is like visiting five museums in one.
+One of our absolute favourites!
+The Horniman Museum is like visiting five museums in one.
 From the Natural History Gallery to the Aquarium, the Animal Walk and regular family-friendly exhibitions, currently Colour: The Rainbow Revealed, there is so much to see and do.
 If the sun is shining you get the most wonderful views over London in the gardens and you must not leave without tasting their delicious cakes and getting a selfie with the Walrus!
 An excellent family day out.

 Read our Horniman Museum Review

-- The Museum of Childhood: My local museum basically and one we spend a LOT of time in.
 With the largest collection of toys from all eras bringing a sense of nostalgia to all the family what is not to love.
 The sandpit is a particular favourite of the children and there is so much space for the toddlers to run free.
-There are regular free events including storytelling, exploring the collections and art and craft sessions and with the most wonderful little gift shop it is hard to leave empty-handed.
+There are regular free events including storytelling, exploring the collections and art and craft sessions and with the most wonderful little gift shop it is hard to leave empty-handed

 Read about The Science Museum